clbarnes/frame_annotator/README.md

                         Number of frames to cache (increase if reading over a network and you have lots of RAM); default 500 --threads THREADS, -t THREADS
-                        number of threads to use for reading file (increase if reading over a network); default 3 --keys KEYS, -k KEYS  Optional mappings from event name to key, in the format "w=forward,a=left,s=back,d=right" --flipx, -x           Flip image in x
+                        number of threads to use for reading file (increase if reading over a network); default 3 --keys KEYS, -k KEYS  Optional mappings from event name to key, in the format "w=forward,a=left,s=back,d=right".
+These are additive with those defined in the config
+  --flipx, -x           Flip image in x
   --flipy, -y           Flip image in y
   --rotate ROTATE, -r ROTATE